2010s spending

 Government debt has been getting bigger.

-The difference between gross and net is the amount of debt held by the federal government
+The difference between gross and net is the amount of debt held in federal government trust funds.

 As reported by the federal government in Historical Table 7.1 of the federal budget, the gross debt of the general government is composed of three items: debt held by the Federal Reserve System and therefore monetized, debt owed to government agencies (e.g., Social Security), and debt held by the public, including foreign governments.